About the Workshop and Tour

-Your Leaders: Michael Snedic and Graeme McGregor
+Your Leader: Michael Snedic

-Michael Snedic, Professional Photographer and Proprietor of WildNature Photo Expeditions, has been photographing wildlife and nature for twenty four years.
+Michael Snedic, Professional Photographer and Proprietor of WildNature Photo Expeditions, has been photographing wildlife and nature for twenty five years.
 He is one of Australia’s most accomplished and published nature photographers, his images having won numerous awards.
 Michael’s images have been published across Australia and the world, in hundreds of publications.
 Michael is honoured to be a Nikon School tutor as well as The Nature Conservancy Australia’s Photo Competition Ambassador and judge for three years running.